Bolivia heads to a runoff after an election ends two decades of ruling party dominance

 But the maverick leader’s increasingly high-handed attempts to prolong his presidency — along with allegations of sexual relations with underage girls — soured public opinion against him.

-Discontent turned into outrage as Bolivia’s once-stable economy imploded under Morales’ protégé-turned-rival, President Luis Arce.
+Discontent turned into outrage as Bolivia’s once-stable economy imploded under Morales’ protégé-turned-rival, President Arce.

 Annual inflation rate has soared from 2% less than two years ago to 25% as of last month.
 A scarcity of fuel has paralyzed the country.
 A shortage of U.S. dollars needed to pay for essential imports like wheat has crippled the economy.